1,8-Diazafluoren-9-one

 1,8-Diazafluoren-9-one (DFO) is an aromatic ketone first synthesized in 1950.
-It is used to find fingerprints on porous surfaces.
+It is used to find fingerprints and blood on porous surfaces.
 It makes fingerprints glow when they are lit by blue-green light.

 DFO reacts with amino acids present in the fingerprint to form highly fluorescent derivatives.
 Excitation with light at ~470 nm results in emission at ~570 nm.